Geodan/cow/README.md

 -----------

-All the stores behave the same* and as follows (userStore as example):
+All the stores share the same basemethods as follows (userStore as example):
 `````javascript
     core.users({_id:<string>}) -> adds a record with id, returns record object
     core.users(<string>) -> returns record object with id = <string>